 Tabs | View Someone Like You Tabs Here |

 Playing Someone Like You requires basic knowledge of fingerstyle.
 Don’t worry if you’re not yet familiar with this technique.
-Strumming it should still give you a nice melody that you can sing along.
+Strumming it should still give you a nice melody that you can sing along to.
 The tempo is mellow enough that following the song’s rhythm shouldn’t be difficult.
 Just warm up those finger joints and get ready to belt your own vocals.
+This is one of my personal favorite guitar love songs.

 18. Wherever You Will Go by The Calling